renn-tv/m1ndm4p/README.md

 ## Overview
 - Terminal mind‑mapping tool built on [Textual](https://textual.textualize.io/); renders Markdown-backed trees and keeps the file (`mindmap.md`) as the single source of truth.
-- Node titles are bold; body text is split into 40-character lines and rendered as indented grey children.
+- Node titles are rendered plainly; body text is split into 40-character lines and shown as indented grey children.
 Markdown export preserves the original paragraphs.
 - AI hooks (`ai.generate_children`, `ai.generate_paragraph`) are stubbed to local helpers when API access is unavailable; workflow still functions with deterministic mock text.

 ## Features
 - Single-source Markdown mind map that stays in sync with the TUI.
 - Inline editing for node titles and wrapped text lines (no modal popups).
 - AI-assisted idea generation via OpenRouter (child nodes + body text).
+Auto mode (`?`) lets the model pick a sensible number of children.
 - Instant `.`, `..`, `...` spinner feedback during remote calls.
 - Keyboard-only workflow with fast child generation (`1`–`9`), text creation (`t`), editing (`e`), and clearing (`0`).